LibraryCarpentry/lc-spreadsheets/_episodes/03-dates-as-data.md

 ### Dates stored as integers

 The first thing you need to know is that Excel **stores dates as a number** (see Column I in the figure above).
-Essentially, it counts the days from a default of December 31, 1899, and thus stores July 2, 2014 as the serial number `41822`.
+Essentially, Excel counts the days from a default of December 31, 1899, and thus stores July 2, 2014 as the serial number `41822`.

 (But wait.
 That’s the default on my version of Excel.
 We’ll get into how this can introduce problems down the line later in this lesson.)